dearlywon-obligation740/ecommerce-executive-dashboards/data-cleaning/cleaning-notes.md

 <p><code>df.duplicated().sum()</code> flagged 5,268 rows.
 Initial inspection was confusing because sorting by <code>invoice_no</code> grouped rows from the same invoice together, making it look like different products on the same order were being flagged as duplicates.</p>

 <p>Closer inspection using <code>df.duplicated(keep=False)</code> confirmed these were genuine full-row copies: same invoice number, same stock code, same quantity, same price, same date, same customer.
-The same product line appearing twice on the same invoice, identically.
+The same product line appears twice on the same invoice, identically.
 This is a known characteristic of this dataset, likely caused by export duplication.</p>

 ```python
 df = df.drop_duplicates()